-Much of the theory underlying meteorological state estimation, as in the original inverse theory of Backus and Gilbert (1965), formulates the problems in terms of continuous time and space.
-The combination of continuous, infinite domain, fields with finite, discrete observations leads to an interesting set of mathematical issues in functional analysis (see Parker, 1994; Talagrand, 1997; Bennett, 1992; 2002).
+Gilbert [3], formulates the problems in terms of continuous time and space.
+The combination of continuous, infinite domain, fields with finite, discrete observations leads to an interesting set of mathematical issues in functional analysis (see [37,48, 5,6]).
 Oceanographers, coming later to this problem, enter it at a time when computational resources are widespread and far more powerful than they were in the early days of the meteorological problem.
 Thus, the point of view taken within the ECCO Consortium is, both for practical and pedagogical reasons, that the problems are discrete and finite, ab initio, and that in practice, they can all be regarded as versions of classical non-linear least-squares.

-Justifying this point of view requires some effort.
-The fundamental assumption is that an adequate discretization of the fluid dynamical and thermodynamical equations governing the fluid flow is available.
+The fundamental justifying assumption is that an adequate discretization of the fluid dynamical and thermodynamical equations governing the fluid flow is available.
 "Adequate" means that with sufficient grid refinement or increase in the number of basis functions, one could not distinguish the numerical solution from that of the underlying continuous formulation that generated it.
 Whether the discretization exists when required is a separate problem-the assumption here is that it could, and if important enough, will eventually exist.
 Alternatively, one is simply asserting that a finite dimensional discrete scheme, no matter how large that dimension might prove to be in practice, can always be found that is sufficient for the purpose at hand.
 Is there a physically meaningful system that is not in principle susceptible to rendering in finite dimensions?
-We are assuming, without proof, that the answer is "no." (The expression "physically meaningful" is intended to exclude analogues of the pathological functions used by mathematicians as counter examples to physical intuition.
-A simple representative is the curve of unbounded variation, $\sin(1/t)$ , $|t| \rightarrow 0$ , which probably does not occur anywhere in nature.)
+We are assuming, without proof, that the answer is "no".
+(The expression "physically meaningful" is intended to exclude analogues of the pathological functions used by mathematicians as counter-examples to physical intuition.
+A simple representative is the curve of unbounded variation, $\sin(1/t)$, $|t| \rightarrow 0$, which probably does not occur anywhere in nature.)

 There is another aspect to this problem.
 All atmospheric and oceanic circulation models contain semi-empirically determined sub-gridscale processes.
-An example is the invocation of biharmonic friction operators, $\nabla^4$ , to mimic small-scale turbulent dissipation.
-Many of the problems involved in solving inverse problems in continuous formulations are generated by these high derivatives e.g., the singular behavior of an analytical Green function-see Bennett (1992).
-What is unclear is whether the purely discrete rendering of the biharmonic operator is any less convincing as a representation of what is basically an unknown process?
-If the discrete rendering of this and other terms is regarded as adequate, all issues of convergence, continuity, differentiability, existence, essentially disappear.
-From a pedagogical point of view, many of the most important estimation methods (Kalman filters, adjoints, etc.) can be reduced to the practice of conventional least-squares (Wunsch, 1996, 2006).
+An example is the invocation of biharmonic friction operators, ∇^4 , to mimic small-scale turbulent dissipation.
+Many of the problems involved in solving inverse problems in continuous formulations are generated by these high derivatives e.g., the singular behavior of an analytical Green function-see [5].
+What is unclear is whether the purely discrete form of the biharmonic operator is any less convincing as a representation of what is basically an unknown process?
+If the discrete rendering of this and other terms is regarded as adequate, all issues of convergence, continuity, differentiability, and existence, essentially disappear.
+From a pedagogical point of view, many of the most important estimation methods (Kalman filters, adjoints, etc.) can be reduced to the practice of conventional least-squares [54,55].
 That is, we have deliberately removed the most intriguing mathematical issues from the problem-in the interest both of practical utility, and as a way of making the methodologies accessible to scientists interested in phenomenology rather than mathematics.
 (Analogous reductions are widespread in practical problems.
-A particularly well-known one is Levinson's (1947) conversion of Norbert Wiener's mathematically challenging filter theory-based on spectral factorization by Wiener-Hopf methods-to the least-squares form widely exploited in exploration geophysics.)
+A particularly well-known one is Levinson's [26] conversion of Norbert Wiener's mathematically challenging filter theory-based on spectral factorization by Wiener-Hopf methods-to the leastsquares form widely exploited in exploration geophysics.)